Who am I?

 What do I look like?

 I come in many different shapes, sizes and colours!
 I have long legs and a long tail.
 My hair covers my whole body and is short apart from mane – which runs all the way down the back of my neck.
-I also have very large teeth.
+I also have quite large teeth to munch through grass.

 We can live anywhere really especially as I am classed as domesticated which means I live alongside humans like you!
 You may spot horses in fields, stables or farms near to where you live.